chorizon/paramecio/README.md

-# A simple webframework based in Bottle and Jinja2 for create nice webapps
+# A simple webframework based in Bottle and Mako for create nice webapps